robots-make-art-too/GroupProject_info/GitHappens.md

 >
 > You could even apply this to your own projects or 100 Days practice as a `One branch -> One Task` ?
+> Or `One branch -> One language`?
+When you learn something, make a branch and repeat it in another language.
 >

 ## What was that workflow again?